CMHAAorg/cmhaa-website/site/content/about.md

     image: ""
     content: Why?
-Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising the mental health and wellbeing of their people in ways that they experience every day.
+Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising the mental health and wellbeing of their people in ways that they experience in the workplace every day.
 We also believe that when businesses pool their resources, share openly, and work collaboratively towards a common goal, better, more sustainable mental health outcomes will be achieved for more people, sooner.
   - type: vimeo_with_quote
     vimeo_quote_id: "457647049"
     vimeo_quote_text: We as business leaders could, and should, come together to